rackerlabs/support-how-to/content/rackspace-email/identifying-suspicious-email.md

 <img src="{% asset_path rackspace-email/identifying-suspicious-email/sender-discrepancies-2.png %}" />

-To report suspicious email as spam, you can drag the message to the Spam folder, or you can click ‘Report Spam’ in the “More” menu.
+To report suspicious email as spam, you can drag the message to the Spam folder, or you can click **Report Spam** in the **More** menu.

 <img src="{% asset_path rackspace-email/identifying-suspicious-email/report-spam.png %}" />

-Remember, it is always a best to verify any request for personal information or money that received via email.
-For more information on how to recognize phishing emails, please visit our blog here: [https://blog.rackspace.com/email-phishing-rise-mailbox-safe](https://blog.rackspace.com/email-phishing-rise-mailbox-safe).
+Remember, it is always a best to verify any request for personal information or money that is received via email.
+For more information about how to recognize phishing emails, visit our blog at [https://blog.rackspace.com/email-phishing-rise-mailbox-safe](https://blog.rackspace.com/email-phishing-rise-mailbox-safe).